Grand Union

-| Grand Union Flag |
+Grand Union Flag |

 THERE are a number of supermarkets in Philadelphia called Grand Union Stores, but the grocery conglomerate was founded in 1872.
-That Union was the North in The American Civil War, and it is reported that life-sized replicas of Abraham Lincoln were once a common feature in the stores.
+That Union was the Northern side in The American Civil War, and it is reported that life-sized replicas of Abraham Lincoln were once a common feature in the stores.
 Much earlier than that, the Grand Union was a term that meant the first American national flag, adopted in 1775, and created by a Philadelphia milliner, Margaret Manny.
 It was, however, quite similar to the flag of the British East India Company, and the Grand Union they were both talking about was the Union of England and Scotland of 1707.
 The jack of the Grand Union flag, soon to be replaced with a ring of thirteen stars, represented the crosses of England and Scotland, superimposed.
 When Northern Ireland joined the United Kingdom, the cross of Ireland was superimposed, to give the present form of the Union Jack.
-In 1775, considerable colonial sentiment still hoped that hostilities would achieve a status for America along the lines of the other members of the United Kingdom.
+In 1775, the considerable colonial sentiment still hoped that hostilities would achieve a status for America along the lines of the other members of the United Kingdom.

-| "Betsy Ross" Flag |
+"Betsy Ross" Flag |

-Although the number of stripes in the national flag briefly increased to fifteen at the time of admission of Kentucky and Vermont, they reverted to thirteen to symbolize the original thirteen states.
+Although the number of stripes in the national flag briefly increased to fifteen at the time of admission of Kentucky and Vermont, stripes soon reverted to thirteen to symbolize the original thirteen states.
 After that single exception, only the stars in the jack increased to match the number of current states.

 The early use of the Grand Union Flag is in some dispute, but it may possibly have been used by George Washington in the various battles around Boston and Charlestown.
 It was most certainly flown by John Paul Jones on his ship the Alfred .
-Because of its resemblance to the flag of the nation we were fighting to overthrow, it is understandable that there would be a desire to change it.
-That is what happened in 1777, although just who first had the idea is still open to dispute and myth making.
+Because of its resemblance to the flag of the nation we were fighting to overthrow, it is understandable that there would soon be a desire to change it.
+That is what happened in 1777, although just who first had the idea is still open to dispute and myth-making.

 America has had three flag acts: